ken-max/RnD/_meeting-notes/about.md

 title: About
 ---

-Sanitized meeting notes detailing current project focus and direction.
+TODO: Move notes to the post directory since they are periodic and time-dependent.